-6.4 Look for an old well to the right of the trail, another remnant of era when this area was logged and farmed.
+- passes through a stand of small white pine trees.
+Continue straight across the major intersection.
+At next junction, bear left.
+At next intersection, bear left - 2.3 Look for an old well to the right of the trail, another remnant of era when this area was logged and farmed.
 (At top of hill the path to the right leads back to Learning Lane.)
 After a sharp curve to the right, the path divides around an old cranberry bog.
 Bear left and continue on the cart path across a small stream that feeds into Herring Run.
 Watch for blazes because the path takes a couple of 90 degree turns thru the next area.
-Trail leaves the cart path left and up a steep hill, then tracks along the top of a glacial esker.

-- 7.0 The path crosses a footbridge and enters Hold Fast Farm, an old dairy farm that now boards horses.
+Trail leaves the cart path left and up a steep hill, then tracks along the top of a glacial esker. - 3.1 The path crosses a footbridge and enters Hold Fast Farm, an old dairy farm that now boards horses.
 Trail eventually skirts a field around the south and west sides and then reenters the woods.

+Note: Please do not enter any of the pastures or

+feed anything to the horses.

+Trail comes out by the water tower and follows the

-(Please do not enter any of the pastures or feed anything to the horses.) - Trail comes out by the water tower and follows the service road to High St. - 7.5 Turn right onto High St. (CAUTION: heavy traffic.
-No sidewalks).
-Turn left onto Old Washington St. - 7.8 After passing a field, take trail right into the woods (CAUTION: poison ivy).
+Trail comes out by the water tower and follows the service road to High St.

+- 3.6 Turn right onto High St.

+CAUTION: heavy traffic.
+No sidewalks

+Turn left onto Old Washington St.

+- CAUTION: poison ivy

 After a short distance, cross MacFarland Brook, some wetlands and a section of hummocks, then enter a mixed hardwood and pine forest, passing a large old beech tree.
 After crossing a stone wall the trail turns right and follows the wall until it reaches an old cart path.
 At the end of the cart path turn left.
 Trail makes a short climb, then descends to No Name Brook.
 Cross the brook, turn right and follow the brook.
-Trail turns left and becomes quite lumpy and seasonally wet as it approaches the exit onto Congress St.
+Trail turns left and becomes quite lumpy